-(1) The Chairman's and Corporate Governance Committee consists of the Chairman/CEO, the two Vice Chairmen and other members as elected by the Board.
+The Chairman's and Corporate Governance Committee consists of the Chairman/CEO, the two Vice Chairmen and other members.
 It liaises between the Chairman/CEO and the Board of Directors in order to expedite whenever necessary the handling of the Company's business.
-It is entitled to engage outside counsel.
+This Committee acts as a consultant body for the Chairman/CEO and assists him in fulfilling his responsibilities.
+Upon proposal by the Chairman/CEO, it deals with business matters which fall within the authority of the Board of Directors.

-The Corporate Governance Committee periodically reviews the Corporate Governance of the Company and prepares recommendations for the Board.
+The Chairman's and Corporate Governance Committee periodically reviews the Corporate Governance of the Company and prepares recommendations for the Board.
 It reviews, at least annually, the independence of the members of the Board.

-- (2) The Compensation and Nomination Committee consists of one Vice Chairman and a minimum of two other members of the Board, excluding the Chairman/CEO.
+The Compensation and Nomination Committee consists of one Vice Chairman and a minimum of two other members of the Board, excluding the Chairman/CEO.
 It draws up the principles for remuneration of the members of the Board and submits them to the Board for approval.
 It oversees and discusses the remuneration principles for the Company and the Group.
 In addition, it determines the remuneration of the Chairman/CEO and the individual remunerations of the members of the Executive Board.
 It also reports on its decisions to the Board, and keeps the Board updated on the overall remuneration policy of the Group.

-It is entitled to engage outside counsel.
-The Compensation and Nomination Committee as regarding nomination matters establishes the principles for the selection of candidates to the Board, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.
+Regarding nomination matters, the Compensation and Nomination Committee establishes the principles for the selection of candidates to the Board, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.
 The candidates to the Board shall possess the necessary profiles, qualifications and experience to discharge their duties.
 Newly appointed Board members receive an appropriate introduction into the business and affairs of the Company and the Group.

-If appropriate, the Board arranges for further training of its members. - (3) The Audit Committee consists of a Vice Chairman, who chairs the Committee, and a minimum of two other members of the Board, excluding the Chairman/CEO.
+The Audit Committee consists of a Vice Chairman, who chairs the Committee, and a minimum of two other members of the Board, excluding the Chairman/CEO.
 At least one member must be a financial expert.
-The powers and duties of the Audit Committee are established in the Audit Committee Charter, which is approved by the Board.
-In discharging its responsibilities, it has unrestricted access to the Company's management, books and records.
-It is free to appoint outside counsel.
+In discharging its responsibilities, the Audit Committee has unrestricted access to the Company's management, books and records.